A Neural Network Approach for Stochastic Optimal Control: Discussion

 \section{Discussion}

 We propose a neural network approach for approximately solving Hamilton-Jacobi-Bellman PDEs arising in high-dimensional stochastic optimal control.
-Similar to existing approaches~\cite{raissi2018forward, Han_BSDE}, we parameterize the value function with a neural network and we experiment with different losses to train the weights of the network.
-What sets our work apart from existing approaches is the use of feedback form given by the stochastic Pontryagin maximum principle to design the forward SDE used to explore the state space during training.
+Similar to existing approaches~\cite{raissi2018forward, Han_BSDE}, we parameterize the value function with a neural network and experiment with different losses to train the network weights.
+What sets our work apart from these works is the use of feedback form given by the stochastic Pontryagin maximum principle to design the forward SDE used to explore the state space during training.

 Using an intuitive two-dimensional test problem, we visualize that the improved sampling strategy allows us to effectively learn the value function and determine the relevant regions of the state space; see~\cref{2D problem}.
 Based on this insight, we modify the $100$-dimensional test problem also used in~\cite{raissi2018forward, Han_BSDE} by shifting the minimizer of the terminal costs; see~\cref{s:100d-exp-mod}.
 Thereby, we demonstrate that our proposed method dramatically improves the quality of the obtained control.
+Using a 12-dimensional quadcopter example whose dynamic is nonlinear in the states, we also demonstrate that our model can handle complicated dynamics; see \cref{sec:quadcop}.

+Hyperparameter tuning is crucial in training any neural network model.
+In our case, choosing different weights for different penalties in the loss function can result in varying outcomes.
+In our experiments, we found that including the control objective, $J$, in the training loss is crucial to obtaining accurate results.
+Without this term, we encountered examples where the optimal paths can not be recovered correctly despite having a lower $P_{\rm HJB}$ loss.
+One possible cause is that the sampling trajectories, which are also used to compute $P_{\rm HJB}$, do not effectively identify the relevant regions of the state space.
+One heuristic we found effective was to use a relatively large weight for the control objective $J$, especially at the beginning of the training.
+Once the control objective is sufficiently small, we suggest experimenting with the weights corresponding to $P_{\rm BSDE}$ and $P_{\rm HJB}$.

-In additional numerical experiments, we show that the modified forward SDE and the control objective can lead to faster initial convergence compared to the approaches in~\cite{raissi2018forward,Han_BSDE} (see~\cref{s:100d-exp}) and show that, for the problem at hand, the network size needed to achieve a given tolerance does not need to grow exponentially.
+Our numerical experiments also show that the modified forward SDE and the control objective can lead to faster initial convergence compared to the approaches in~\cite{raissi2018forward,Han_BSDE} (see~\cref{s:100d-exp}).